MithunWijayasiri/ClearWrite/README.md

 ![Demo Screenshot](demo-screenshot.png)

-An intelligent writing assistant that helps you communicate clearly and effectively.
+ClearWrite is an intelligent writing assistant that provides real-time grammar checking, style suggestions, and vocabulary enhancements.
+Built with modern web technologies, it helps users craft polished content with confidence by combining LanguageTool's robust proofreading engine with a clean, user-friendly interface.

 ## ✨ Features